bronson/backgrounded/README.md

 * `make install` if you want to install in ~/bin (if it exists) or /usr/local/bin

 I don't actually recommend installing it globally.
-Instead, copy the background-task script somewhere in your repository and run it locally (something like `./background-task run ./my-script.sh`).
+Instead, copy the backgrounded script somewhere in your repository and run it locally (something like `./backgrounded run ./my-script.sh`).
-Don't worry about keeping it up to date...  if it's working for you, then why mess with it?
+Don't worry about keeping it up to date...  if it's working for you, why mess with it?

 ## Writing a Good Background Task